-We're proud to have earned, for the second time, Bronze medal status for our 2022 sustainability rating from EcoVadis, a sustainability intelligence provider that rates more than 100,000 companies worldwide.
+For the third consecutive year, we were awarded a bronze medal for sustainability from EcoVadis, a sustainability intelligence provider that rates more than 100,000 companies globally.
 With criteria across four themes (Environment, Labor & Human Rights, Ethics and Sustainable Procurement), Bronze status recognizes companies performing in the top 50% of all companies rated.